 In 2011, the world once again turned against the Libyan government over its use of violence against the popular uprising against the colonel, inspired by the anti-authoritarian protests sweeping through the Arab world.

 The UN Security Council passed a resolution authorising Nato air strikes to protect civilians.
 After months of near-stalemate, the rebels stormed into Tripoli August 2011, and several weeks later Col Gaddafi was killed when his last holdout was overrun.

 A transitional government took charge and had the challenge of imposing order, disbanding the former rebel forces, rebuilding the economy, creating functioning institutions and managing the pledged transition to democracy and the rule of law.

 Elections for a General National Congress were held in July 2012, the country's first free national election in six decades.
-The congress appointed a prime minister, Ali Zeidan, in October, who formed an interim government tasked with preparing the ground for a new constitution and fresh parliamentary elections in 2013.
+The congress appointed a prime minister, Ali Zeidan, in October, who formed an interim government tasked with preparing the ground for a new constitution and fresh parliamentary elections.

-The new authorities' main headache has been the plethora of armed groups - some originating in the anti-Gaddafi rebellion, others newly arisen - who have defied attempts to disarm them, and have caused concerns about the prospects for stabilisation.
+One of the biggest challenges facing the new authorities is the plethora of armed groups - some originating in the anti-Gaddafi rebellion, others newly arisen - who have defied attempts to disarm them, and have caused concerns about the prospects for stabilisation.